+Where to look: Directory of Affordable Rental

+Housing (DoARH)

-Where to look: Directory of Affordable Rental Housing (DoARH) Key issues to consider include: the age, quality and location of these developments; any services for residents; the accessibility of units; the percentage of non-elderly handicapped residents; and any vacancies or marketing difficulties experienced at the developments.
+Key issues to consider include: the age, quality and location of these developments; any services for residents; the accessibility of units; the percentage of non-elderly handicapped residents; and any vacancies or marketing difficulties experienced at the developments.
 Communities may also want to consider the data available on the institutionalized population living in nursing homes.
 It is important to note that there are some non-elderly residents in nursing homes who live there due to a disability.

-Where to look: Census Data Data Source: 2020 U.S. Census Table: P42 - Group quarters population by group quarters type
+Where to look: American FactFinder Data Source: 2010 U.S. Census by group quarters type

+Table: P42 - Group quarters population